-For the last year and a half, Anderson has been making these home visits as part of the Care Partners program, a new partnership between the University of Arkansas and Washington Regional Medical Center in Fayetteville.
+For the last year and a half, Josh has been making these home visits as part of the Care Partners program, a new partnership between the University of Arkansas and Washington Regional Medical Center in Fayetteville.
 He’s learning how to connect, listen and process a one-on-one relationship into understandings that lead to positive patient outcomes.
 His patient has benefited, as well: he’s seen a sharp decline in hospital visits, and logging his cigarettes has encouraged him to cut down from smoking two packs a day.

 The student health coaches get some expert help in navigating those home visits.
 “We’ve been having bowel conversations,” another health coach reported at Washington Regional Medical Center during one of their weekly meetings.
 He got a high-five from Dr. Mark Thomas, physician and “head coach” for the Care Partners program, who knows that sometimes uncomfortable conversations are necessary for discoveries.
 Under Dr. Thomas’ guidance, the students convene each week to turn observations from visits into a plan of action.